adavisfoy/group_2_project/README.md

   - The ML model outputs label(s) for the input data.

 **Multiple Linear Regression**
+   - We intend to utilize a Multiple Linear Regression ML model to predict the following:
-   - Find relationships between tornado EF scale ranking to number of injuries, fatalities, loss metrics
+     - The number of injuries, fatalities, and/or loss metrics ($) based on a tornado's magnitude (EF scale rating)
-   - Can the model predict the ef scale based on these metrics? or vise versa?
+     - Can the model predict the EF scale based on these metrics? or vice versa?

 ### Database:
   - We intend to set up a provisional database in either PGAdmin or Amazon AWS RDS.